Picture this: you walk into your utility room and water is all over the floor.

 | View on Amazon |

 Our favorite pick for the best condensate pump goes to the Little Giant 554415.
-The Little Giant can pump 65-gallons of water per minute with a 1/50-hp motor.
-There also includes three inlet drain ports so you can connect up to 3 different condensate sources such as a furnace, A/C, dehumidifier, or condensing boiler.
+The Little Giant can pump 65-gallons of water per hour with a 1/50-hp motor.
+There also includes three inlet drain ports so you can connect up to 3 different condensate sources such as an A/C, furnace, dehumidifier, or condensing boiler.
 The pump includes a safety switch, 20-ft of tubing, a 6-ft power cord, and a thermally protected motor.

 Top 5 Best Condensate Pumps